LOADING ...

 ask me if I've rehabilitated myself, I mean, I mean, I that just, I'm

-sittin' here on the bench, I mean I'm sittin here on the W bench
+sittin' here on the bench, I mean I'm here on the Group W bench

-'cause you want to know if I'm moral enough join the army, women,
+'cause you to know if I'm moral enough join the army, burn women,

-kids, and villages after bein' a litterbug."
-He looked at me and
+kids, houses and villages after bein' a litterbug."
+He at me and

-said, "Kid, we don't your kind, and we're gonna send you fingerprints
+said, "Kid, we don't like kind, and we're gonna send you fingerprints

 off to Washington."

-And friends, somewhere in enshrined in some little folder, is a
+And friends, in Washington enshrined in some little folder, is a

-in black and white of my fingerprints.
-And the only reason I'm
+study in black and white of my fingerprints.
+And the only I'm

 singing you song now is cause you may know somebody in a similar